SirEelBiscuits/tee/README.md

 See the [code](main.cpp) for a version with testable tests!

-### Integrating with a project

-Just include the header file wherever you want to write tests.
-Nothing else is needed.

 Building Tests
 --------------

-The included tests can be run simply by compiling main.cpp.
+The included tests can be built with the command
-It has been tested with g++ version 5.4.
-You might build it with the command `g++ main.cpp -std=c++14 -o tee`, or just use `make`.
+`g++ main.cpp -std=c++14 -o tee`,
+or just use `make`.
 Tests can be run with `./tee` or `make test`.
+There are some tests which intentionslly fail, as what we're testing is the framework itself!

 Future Work
 -----------